Updated 14th April 2022

 What to eat on an insulin resistance diet

-However, the ADA have published some broad guidelines for people with insulin resistance:
+However, the ADA has published some broad guidelines for people with insulin resistance:

-• choose whole foods rather than processed or junk food
+• Choose whole foods rather than processed foods.

 1. Vegetables

-When it comes to veg, not all are created equal.
-Where possible, it’s important to go for fresh, whole vegetables that you’ve prepared yourself.
-This means they’ll have no extra sugar or salt.
+When it comes to veggies, not all are created equal.
+When possible, go for fresh, whole vegetables that you’ve prepared yourself.
+This means that they’ll have no extra sugar or salt.

-You can still choose frozen or canned options if that’s what you prefer, but make sure you pick low-sodium products.
+Frozen or canned options are fine, but make sure you pick low-sodium products.

 • tomatoes